sys-connect/sunny/README.md

 # Sunny
-You first need to download the NetLogo V6.3 and its Python plugin (link: https://ccl.northwestern.edu/netlogo/).
-To run the program, you can simply open the .nlogo file from NetLogo.
+To use the program, first download NetLogo V6.3 and its Python plugin from the following link: https://ccl.northwestern.edu/netlogo/.
+Once downloaded, you can open the .nlogo file in NetLogo to run the program.

-To run the prebuilt experiments, go to 'Tools' --> 'BehaviorSpace' --> select the experiment --> 'Run'.
+If you wish to execute prebuilt experiments, navigate to 'Tools' on the menu bar and select 'BehaviorSpace'.
+From there, choose the desired experiment and click 'Run' to initiate it.

-Details are in the "Info" section of the Sunny Cloud.
+For more information about these steps or any other details related to this software, please refer to the "Info" section within the Sunny Cloud.

-If you have found this software helpful in your research, please consider citing the preprint published at TechRxiv, IEEE.
+If you have benefited from using this software in your research, we kindly ask that you consider citing the paper below.

-Dong, Dapeng (2023): An Agent-based Simulation Modeling for Studying Resource Management in the Clouds.
-TechRxiv.
-Preprint. https://doi.org/10.36227/techrxiv.21805029.v1
+Dong, D. Agent-based cloud simulation model for resource management.
+J Cloud Comp 12, 156 (2023). https://doi.org/10.1186/s13677-023-00540-5